space-mvc/space-mvc-project/README.md

 5. Change where it says ```admin.posts.index``` to your new view name for example ```admin.examples.index```

 ## 3. Migrations
+Migrations are used to create new database tables

 1. Create a file inside the folder /database/migrations
 2. For example 2021_03_03_0000002_create_posts_table.php